bermarte/ThreeJs_videotexture/README.md

 ## General info

 - the clip is taken from https://www.vecteezy.com/free-videos/color-gradient
-- How to apply video as texture in ThreeJS https://www.youtube.com/watch?v=OM5kgBvAj2c
+- How to apply a video as a texture in ThreeJS https://www.youtube.com/watch?v=OM5kgBvAj2c
 - How to unwrap a texture in Blender https://www.youtube.com/watch?v=6F5M0ZuL-eg&t=48s
 - Create a gradient animation in After Effects https://www.youtube.com/watch?v=ESdyPJhSbUU